camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 ## Predefined Mapping of the Decision Result

 The engine includes predefined mappings of the decision result for common use cases.
-The mapping is similar to an output variable mapping and extract a value from the decision result which is passed to a variable.
+The mapping is similar to an output variable mapping and extracts a value from the decision result which is passed to a variable.
 The following mappings are available:

 <table class="table table-striped">
   <tr>